 Participants who have symptoms upon arrival or after a positive test will remain in quarantine until all of the following conditions are met:

 - Respiratory symptoms have improved (e.g. cough, shortness of breath)

 - 10 days since symptoms first appeared

 After this entry period, our cohort is now treated as one stable unit.
-As we form as a group and monitor the covid-19 case load in the surrounding area, we will restrict our movements to campus and the surrounding public lands.
+As we form as a group and monitor the covid-19 case load and transmission rate in the surrounding area, we will restrict our movements to campus and the surrounding public lands.

 Participants will be asked to self-monitor symptoms throughout the semester; instructors will check in on participant observations weekly.